doodlewind/blog/README.md

 ```

 To update the site, `hexo deploy` helps.
 But generally please submit issue or pull request for this 🙂

+The columns on [juejin.im](https://juejin.im/user/57d732a7816dfa00545434b2) and [zhihu.com](https://zhuanlan.zhihu.com/fe-fantasy) are manually maintained by pasting content derived from here.
+For participation related to these columns, feel free to contact me 📪

 ## License
 [CC BY-ND 4.0](http://creativecommons.org/licenses/by-nd/4.0)